shakes76/sHDR/README.md

 ﻿# HDR-MRI

-This library contains source code and scripts for the HDR-MRI project published in MRM.
 ![sHDR Screenshot](resources/screenies/main_wide.png)

-Please cite this work as:
+An implementation of the high dynamic range (HDR) algorithm for MRI published in Magnetic Resonance in Medicine (MRM) as
 ```
 Local Contrast Enhanced MR Images via High Dynamic Range Processing
-Chandra SS, Engstrom C, Fripp J, Walker D, Rose S, Ho C, Crozier S. Magnetic Resonance in Medicine.
-2018.
+Chandra SS, Engstrom C, Fripp J, Walker D, Rose S, Ho C, Crozier S.
+Magnetic Resonance in Medicine, vol. 80, no. 3, pp. 1206–1218, 2018.
 ```
+Magnetic resonance images (MRIs) typically allow for exquisite soft tissue contrast when compared to other medical imaging modalities.
+However, the large number of MR imaging parameters, which gives rise to the multitude of different MR sequences, allow for a varying degrees of contrast.
+An MR examination therefore usually consists of a number of scans, each having to be analysed.
+The HDR MRI algorithm allows for fusing the scans together to form a single omnibus image with enhanced definition of thin, complex anatomical structures, especially in the presence of variable or hyperintense signals.

+The algorithm takes as input coregistered MR images (preferrably of different contrasts), non-linearly combines them and outputs a single HDR MR image.
+This library provides a single ITK class, a commandline executable and a GUI application built on the open source [SMILI Biomedical Imaging Framework](https://smili-project.sourceforge.io/).

+Installers and binaries can be found for various operating systems on the [release page](https://github.com/shakes76/sHDR/releases).

 ## ITK Only Build Available
 Commandline applications can be built on the topic-itk-only branch and a build of ITK 4.